-Mary Dell writes: Dear Moms, We feel for you, we really do.
-Since your kid entered kindergarten, you have probably heard that nothing in parenting compares to the stress of college admissions.
-Few of you have arrived at this stage without feeling a degree of anxiety now that it is your child who has begun to think about life after high school.
+Dear Moms, We feel for you, we really do.
+Since your eldest child entered kindergarten, you have probably heard that nothing in parenting compares to the stress of college admissions.
+Few of us arrive at this stage without feeling anxiety, and, if it is now your teen’s turn to begin the college hunt, read on.

 Lisa and I are two moms with five kids between our families.
-Our youngest are high school seniors who have the end in sight.
+Our youngest are now high school seniors who have the end in sight.
 “The end” is not only college application season, but also their high school years and childhood in general.
 Letting them go is part of the college process and one reason why it feels so painful.
-In fact, we could sit right down and weep between now and graduation but, instead, we want to throw an arm around your shoulder knowing that it is you who needs support right now.
-So we offer advice, a digital hug, from two moms to you:
+We could sit right down and weep between now and graduation but, instead, we want to throw an arm around your shoulder, knowing that it is you who needs support right now.
+So we offer these 16 tips, and a digital hug, from two moms to you:

 Do not feel remotely guilty being involved, despite experts who may tell you to let your child “own the process.”
 It is their search, but parents should be there to lend an ear, a hand, and a credit card as needed.